hirememorey/resilience-basketball/foundational_principles.md

 ## 8. Desired Output & Success Criteria

-The project will be considered successful if we produce two key artifacts:
+The extended framework project will be considered successful if we produce three key artifacts:

-1.  **A Quantifiable "Playoff Resilience Score":** A model that can take a player's regular-season data and year-over-year trends as input and produce a score predicting their likely playoff performance relative to their regular-season baseline.
+1.  **A Comprehensive "Extended Playoff Resilience Score":** A multi-pathway model that captures all ways players achieve playoff adaptability (versatility, specialization, scalability, dominance, evolution) and predicts playoff performance relative to regular-season baseline.
+2.  **Pathway-Specific Analytics:** Individual scoring systems for each resilience pathway with validation against known player archetypes (Shaq, Butler, Harden, Giannis).
-2.  **A Research Paper:** A document that clearly articulates our methodology, findings, and the strategic implications of the "Resilience Score," suitable for a venue like the MIT Sloan Sports Analytics Conference.
+3.  **A Research Paper:** A document that clearly articulates the extended methodology, validates the five-pathway approach, and demonstrates superior predictive power over single-pathway models, suitable for the MIT Sloan Sports Analytics Conference.